banzaicloud/koperator-docs/docs/install-kafka-operator.md

 ## Prerequisites

 - A Kubernetes cluster (minimum 6 vCPU and 10 GB RAM).
-You can create one using the [Banzai Cloud Pipeline platform](/products/pipeline/), or any other tool of your choice.
+Red Hat OpenShift is supported in {{< kafka-operator >}} version 0.23 and newer, but note that it needs some permissions for certain components to function.

 > We believe in the `separation of concerns` principle, thus the {{< kafka-operator >}} does not install nor manage Zookeeper or cert-manager.
 If you would like to have a fully automated and managed experience of Apache Kafka on Kubernetes, try [Banzai Cloud Supertubes](/products/supertubes/).